MarianneH/MarianneH/README.md

 ### Hi there 👋 - I'm Marianne

 I'm a former senior product manager transitioning into software development.
-Customer centricity is part of my work ethics and agile development is what I love.

 🌱 currently I am enrolled in the 20 week Web Developer Course of The Wild Code School in Berlin